kevinrenskers/mixedcase.nl/content/articles/2013-05-20-ios-development-three-years-later.md

 Grids (mostly used on the iPad) used to be a pain in the ass to create.
 Yes, there were some third party libraries that helped, but none were super good and of course you didn't have Interface Builder integration. iOS 6 changed all this, finally adding collection views.
 A huge shout out should go to the incredible [PSTCollectionView library](https://github.com/steipete/PSTCollectionView) which backports all this goodness to iOS 5.
 Seriously, check it out.

 ## Auto Layout
 Never used it in any app yet, since our clients still need iOS 5 support.
-Of course I've played around with it, and while it seems quite cool and powerful, it's also a lot more complicated then the simple struts and springs system.
+Of course I've played around with it, and while it seems quite cool and powerful, it's also a lot more complicated than the simple struts and springs system.
 I don't see myself adopting Auto Layout any time soon.